 Middle Grades Out-of-School Time Units

-Worlds Apart: Remote Sensing of Mars focuses on planetary questions of habitability of Mars.
-Youth explore actual NASA data collected with remote sensing technologies to collect evidence for best locations to explore habitability on Mars.
-Youth explore visual images of Mars to identify landforms that might indicate evidence of past water.
-Topographic data is explored to reveal the terrain and topography of Mars, and spectral graphs of reflected light are examined to determine the location of minerals that might indicate evidence of past water.
-Youth apply what they learned to recommend the safest, most scientifically interesting landing site to NASA. https://drive.google.com/drive/folders/1WL_tmN99gYGfxRNdHDfIKUqEI_ie4ZwS
+- Remote Sensing of Mars - Planetary Science Series focuses on planetary questions of habitability of Mars.
+Youth explore NASA data collected with remote sensing technologies to collect evidence for best locations to explore habitability on Mars.
+Visual images of Mars from Viking, CTX and HiRISE help youth identify landforms that might indicate evidence of past water.
+Topographic (MOLA) data is explored to reveal the terrain and topography of Mars, and spectral graphs from CRISM are examined to determine the location of minerals that might indicate evidence of past water.
+Youth apply what they learned to recommend the safest, most scientifically interesting landing site to NASA.

 Elementary Grades Out-of-School Time Unit

-In Good Hands: Engineering Space Gloves is an elementary school engineering and science unit in which youth learn about materials engineering and work together to engineer a model space glove that protects against certain hazards of space.
-India and Jacob visit Antarctica to learn about space hazards and help engineer part of a space suit for a new NASA mission!
-Kids work as materials engineers, considering the trade-offs of each material in their space gloves to help astronauts complete one of three missions to an asteroid, Earth’s moon, or Mars. http://www.eie.org/SpaceGlovesSEEC
+- In Good Hands: Engineering Space Gloves is an elementary school engineering unit in which youth learn about materials engineering and work together to engineer a model space glove that protects against certain hazards of space.
+Youth learn about space hazards and work as materials engineers, considering the trade-offs of each material in their space gloves to help astronauts complete one of three missions to an asteroid, Earth’s moon, or Mars.

 “We have an extremely talented team who bring together diverse expertise – all focused on bringing STEM experiences to youth in out-of-school time programs.
 We love the collaborations with each other and with the rest of the NASA collaborators in the SMD education group.”
 Joëlle Clark, Principal Investigator.